TrainFan1804/mtrack/README.md

 > This software is **NOT** supported for windows!

 With this software you can organize your watched movies, read books or any other media you consumed.
-You can use a simple CLI tool or a simple GUI.
+You can choose between a CLI tool or a GUI.

 # Installation